YutingHan/Graphical-Perception/README.md

 Hypotheses
 ===
-1.Participants will make more accurate measurements with the vertical bar chart than the horizontal bar chart.
+1.Participants will make more accurate measurements with the Bubble Chart than the Stacked Area Chart.
-2.Participants will make more accurate measurements with the horizontal bar chart than the upside down bar chart.
+2.Participants will make similarly accurate measurements with the Bubble Chart and the Pie Chart.
-3.Participants will make the least accurate measurements with the upside down bar chart.
+3.Participants will make the least accurate measurements with the Stacked Area Chart.
-4.Participants will make similarly accurate measurements with the horizontal bar chart and pie chart.

 Results